manuelalferez/flowinance/README.md

    npm run dev
    ```

+## Features
+- ✅ Display an overview of finances through a Dashboard
+- ✅ Artificial intelligence transaction categorization
+- ✅ Organized display of all transactions
+- ✅ End-to-end encryption
+- ✅ Multi-currency
+- ✅ Export all categorized transactions
+- Import all categorized transactions

 ## Contributing

 We would be really happy if you decide to contribute.
 Please read our [`CONTRIBUTING.md`](https://github.com/manuelalferez/flowinance/blob/main/CONTRIBUTING.md) guide before 😊

-## 💬 Have feedback or questions?
-Join the conversation!
+## Join our community

-We encourage you to visit our [Flowinance Discussions](https://github.com/manuelalferez/flowinance/discussions) for general questions, feature suggestions, or to engage with the community.
-It's the best place to share ideas and collaborate!
+Feel free to join us: [Flowinance Discussions](https://github.com/manuelalferez/flowinance/discussions) for general questions, feature suggestions, or to engage with our community.

-## Ask me 🤙
+## Ask me

 You can always contact me via [Telegram](https://t.me/manuelalferez) if you want to talk more about the project 😊